aicenter/gtlib2/README.md

 Take a look at `base/` folder, which contains a number of abstract classes which are well documented.

-Game is modeled as a (possibly cyclic) graph whose nodes represent state of the game.
+Game is modeled as a (possibly cyclic) graph whose nodes represent true state of the game.
 The edges or transitions from state to state happen only when the actual game state has changed -- players might play actions, which do not change the state!
 Additionally, chance is encoded by *stochastic* transitions, i.e. the outcome of player's actions (in general) is not deterministic.

 Each edge has an outcome assigned to it:
 - the new state,
-- vector of observations, and
+- vector of private observations,
+- public observation and
 - rewards for each player.

 Extensive form game is built on top of this graph.
 There are some major differences to classical EFG definition in literature: